First Year Courses

 - Mathematics 1000 Calculus I - aimed at students who have a solid understanding of high school advanced math, and are fluent in algebra, trigonometry, and advanced functions.

-- Mathematics 109A/B Algebra and Trig (Extended) (beginning Fall 2017) - aimed at students who did well in grade 12 academic math, and who have the potential to master the math 1090 concepts if covered at a slower pace.
+- Math 109A and 109B Intro Algebra and Trig - aimed at students who did well in grade 12 academic math, and who have the potential to master the math 1090 concepts if covered at a slower pace.

 - Mathematics 1050 & 1051 Finite Mathematics I & II - aimed at students with grade 12 academic math, and who do not need to take caluclus.

 - Upgrading to access first year math courses.
 (Downloadable .pdf here.)

 In general, grade 12 high school courses are necessary but not sufficient for entry level math courses at Memorial.
 Students also need a result from a test or course that is recognized by the Department of Mathematics and Statistics for determining student prerequisite knowledge.
 The specific tests and/or courses recognized are listed below.

 Mathematics prerequisite test scores recognized by the Department of Mathematics and Statistics at Memorial:

 - Math Placement Test - Administered at the start of the fall, winter, and spring semesters.

 - Mathematics 3200 or 3201 - Available to students in Newfoundland and Labrador